Lois Lowry: Critical reception and banning

 Throughout her works, Lowry has explored several complex issues, including racism, terminal illness, murder, the Holocaust, and the questioning of authority, among other challenging topics.
 Her writing on such matters has accumulated both praise and criticism.
 The Chicago Tribune has said a theme running through all of her work is "the importance of human connections."

 By 2000, eight of her books had been challenged in schools and libraries in the United States.
 In particular, The Giver received a diversity of reactions from schools in America after its release in 1993.
 While some schools adopted it as a part of the mandatory curriculum, others prohibited the book's inclusion in their classroom studies.
 According to the New York Times in 2012, The Giver had been perennially near the top of the America Library Association's list of banned and challenged books since its publication.
 In a 2012 review of Son, the New York Times said the 1993 publication of The Giver had "shocked adult and child sensibilities alike".
 In 2020, Time magazine described The Giver as "a staple of both middle school curricular and banned book lists."

 When asked by School Library Journal in 2022 about how she feels about her writing appearing on "banned book" lists, she replied: "I read those lists, and my name often on them, with enormous sadness.
 I read them with a feeling that our children may be losing something very precious as the world of the imagination is increasingly endangered."
+Her newest book, 'Building 903', to be published by Clarion in September 2026, deals with the banning of books and how loss of literature can bring about the loss of imagination.

 According to biographer Joel Chaston, Lowry's most critically acclaimed works are Rabble Starkey, Number the Stars, and The Giver.